7000 COILS

 The very nature of this collective as DIY, as underground, as a center post for gatherings, is very much in alignment with what has been set forth before us.

-For us at 7000COILS, healing is both an act of remembrance and a radical commitment to presence.
+7KC: For us, healing is both an act of remembrance and a radical commitment to presence.
 It means slowing down, taking intentional breaks, and prioritizing deep check-ins—with ourselves, with each other, and with the communities we serve.
 It’s about creating conditions where rest, honesty, and tenderness are not afterthoughts, but guiding principles.

-Healing, for us, is not just personal, it’s collective and cultural.
+7KC: Healing, for us, is both personal and collective.
 It looks like carving out space for grief and joy to coexist.
 It looks like centering Black queer voices without apology.
 It looks like building altars, dancing through the pain, offering nourishment, and reclaiming the sacredness of sound, land, and ritual.

 Within our collective, healing is built into our rhythm.
 We honor each other's capacity, give space for emotional truth, and choose collaboration that doesn’t extract.
 We check in often, adapt our pace, and hold space for whatever is real in the moment.
 In community, our offerings, whether it's a sound bath, a DJ set, a free store, or a ritual performance, are designed to open portals to restoration, belonging, and transformation.

 At its core, healing to us means remembering that we’re not machines.
 We are spirit, we are story, and we are sacred.
-Every gathering, every offering, every beat we drop is a chance to return to that truth, together.
+Every gathering, every offering, every beat we drop is a chance to return to that truth.

 Our hope is that folks leave with a felt sense that healing and artistry don’t have to be separate, that joy and grief can be companions, and that there are still spaces in this world where care is not conditional.
 We want them to remember the medicine of slowing down, of being in the right relationship with self, with community, with spirit.